- Introduction to NMI

 - We wish to ensure that we and our investees do everything we can to treat clients well and protect them from harm.
-Therefore, we endorse the client protection principles and require all investees to do the same.
+Therefore, we commit to the Client Protection Standards and require all investees to do the same.
 We also apply and require investees to adhere to standard policies on AML, business exclusion and business integrity as well as relevant national legislation.

 - We strive to be fair and transparent in all dealings with investees and partners.
 Also, we strive to deliver appropriate financing that meets demand, clear and balanced contracts, and fair processes for resolving disputes.

 - We seek to be an active investor and, when possible, take up governance positions in the board of the MFI or committees under the board.
 When investing in emerging MFIs, we carefully evaluate if the MFI would benefit from professional or other technical assistance that is available through NMI’s Technical Assistance Facility.

 NMI's investments are made through the NMI Funds: Global Fund, Frontier Fund, Fund III, Fund IV, and Climate Smart Fund.

 The Funds are managed by the company, Nordic Microfinance Initiative AS (NMI).
 NMI and the Funds are established under Norwegian law.